dotcalmninja/ditto/README.md

 Below is a  simple [example](https://github.com/pimbrouwers/ditto/tree/master/examples/basic-site)  using the [ditt0-hbs](https://npmjs.org/package/ditt0-hbs) and [ditto-json](https://npmjs.org/package/ditt0-json) middleware to generate a basic static site.

+1. `npm init`
-1. `npm init` following the steps you should be left with something like:
+2. `npm install ditt0`, `npm install ditt0-json` & `npm install ditt0-hbs` at which point you should be left with a package file that looks something like:
 ```json
 {
   "name": "basic-site",